Flawion/KOControls/README.md

 ### KOPresentationQueuesService

 You can add viewController to queue of presenting, to avoid a situation when there can be multiple viewControllers to present at the same time, and only one will be presented.
-The simplest way to add the viewController to queue of presenting is to use the overloading of function present for the presenting viewController.
+The simplest way to add the viewController to queue of presenting is to use the overridden function ```present``` for the presenting viewController.

 ```swift
 let itemIdInQueue = present(viewControllerToPresent, inQueueWithIndex: messageQueueIndex)